 Principle 23: The cost and effectiveness of measures to reduce losses of N need to take account of the practical constraints and opportunities available to farmers in the region where implementation is intended.

-138. The effectiveness and costs must be examined as much as possible under practical farm conditions and taking particular account of farm size and basic environmental limitations.
+138. The effectiveness and costs must be examined as much as possible under practical farm conditions, while taking particular account of farm size and basic environmental limitations.
 Management practices need to be tested on-farm and good practices need to be shared among the farming community.
 Socioeconomic factors, such as the educational and age structure of the farming population, availability of skilled labour and good advice and access to finance, are important.
-Cost-effectiveness analysis should take into consideration the implementation barriers as well as the side effects of practices on other forms of N and greenhouse gases, in order to promote co-benefits
+Cost-effectiveness analysis should take into consideration the implementation barriers as well as the side effects of practices on other forms of N and greenhouse gases, in order to promote co-benefits.

 Principle 24: The whole-farm level is often a main integration level for emission-abatement/mitigation decisions, and the overall effectiveness of emission-abatement/mitigation measures will have to be assessed at this level.